 MSA can be considered lingua franca among educated people in the Arabic-speaking world.
-When you localize a product, you are probably planning to reach out to all Arab-speaking countries.
+When you order localization services, you are probably planning to reach out to all Arab-speaking countries.
 Modern Standard Arabic ensures that everyone who uses the localized content will understand it.

 Some people claim that MSA sounds stiff and formal to Arabs, but when I was working on localizing Battlefield into Arabic, I also used Modern Standard Arabic.
 If Electronic Arts uses this variant and their users are happy with it, why shouldn’t you?